Trumps meet Queen Elizabeth II, treated to royal pomp, pageantry and tea

 The weather was cooperative: The temperature was 79 degrees, with the sun peeking though a partly cloudy light blue sky.

-The Trumps, who had arrived via Marine One, were driven into the castle Quadrangle and greeted the queen.
+The Trumps, who had arrived via Marine One landing on the grass east of the castle, were driven into the castle Quadrangle and greeted the queen.
 Then they stood under a covered dais as a Coldstream Guard of Honor played the U.S. national anthem.
 The Trumps stood with hands over hearts; the queen with her white-gloved hands folded.

 The royal handshakes followed the president's meeting earlier Friday with Prime Minister Theresa May at Chequers, the PM's country retreat.